-Travel to Notting Hill
+How to travel to Notting Hill

 Notting Hill Carnival

 The popular Notting Hill market is known as Portobello Market, so called because it runs along Portobello Road.
-Pay a visit to one of the best markets in London and you'll discover something interesting to take home with you.
+Pay a visit to one of the best markets in London, and you'll discover something interesting to take home with you.

-Notting HIll movie
+Notting Hill movie

-Things to do in Notting HIll
+Things to do in Notting Hill

-The crowning jewel in Notting Hill's entertainment scene is The Gate Theatre which, despite its tiny size, has gained a global reputation for fostering a wealth of new theatrical talent.
+The crowning jewel in Notting Hill's entertainment scene is the Gate Theatre which, despite its tiny size, has gained a global reputation for fostering a wealth of new theatrical talent.

 Restaurants in Notting Hill